quarkiverse/quarkus-jnosql/README.md

 # Quarkus JNoSQL

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 [![Version](https://img.shields.io/maven-central/v/io.quarkiverse.jnosql/quarkus-jnosql-core?logo=apache-maven&style=flat-square)](https://search.maven.org/artifact/io.quarkiverse.jnosql/quarkus-jnosql-core)

-This documentation provides instructions on how to integrate [JNoSQL](https://www.jnosql.org/), an implementation of [Jakarta NoSQL](https://jakarta.ee/specifications/nosql/), into a Quarkus project using the Quarkus JNoSQL Extension.
+This documentation provides instructions on how to integrate [JNoSQL](https://www.jnosql.org/), an implementation of [Jakarta NoSQL](https://jakarta.ee/specifications/nosql/) and [Jakarta Data](https://jakarta.ee/specifications/data/), into a Quarkus project using the Quarkus JNoSQL Extension.

 This extension supports JNoSQL and facilitates using NoSQL databases in your Quarkus applications.

 :information_source: **Recommended Quarkus version: `3.2.2.Final` or higher**